A ride from the the alpine of the Boulder Mountains to the red rocks of Capitol Reef National Park.”

 Biking in Capitol Reef is restricted to designated roads.
 For more information, see their website

-Starting in the aspen and fir of the Boulder Mountains, descend through high desert and eventually into a red rock wash of Capitol Reef National Park.
-Fantastic views on an epic journey.
-Some sections of sandy road, a couple short technical sections but mostly easy.
+Starting in the aspen and fir of the Boulder Mountains, descend through high desert and eventually drop into a red rock wash of Capitol Reef National Park.
+Fantastic views can be had on this epic journey.
+Some sections feature sandy road, a there are a couple of short technical sections but the riding is mostly easy.
 The majority of this ride is two track.